-- Domestic violence is defined as a family member of a household causing harm to another member of the household.
-Parties in these types of cases do not have to be blood related or married; charges can be filed between roommates, unmarried couples and adopted or foster children.
+One way to define domestic violence is a family member of a household causing harm to a victim who is another member of the household.
+Parties in these types of cases do not have to be blood related or married; a domestic violence charge can be filed between roommates, unmarried couples, and adopted or foster children.

 The Illinois Domestic Violence Act (750 ILCS 60/101) defines a family or household member is anyone who shares one or more of the following relationships with the person committing the domestic battery:

-During a divorce or separation of a couple, false domestic violence charges are sometimes filed.
-Often, by an individual who is trying to gain custody of children in a divorce or as “revenge” for infidelity.
-The majority of Domestic Violence cases have charged the man as the “aggressor” and the woman as the “victim.”
+The majority of domestic violence cases have charged the man as the “aggressor” and the woman as the “victim.”
 However, in recent years, more and more men have been coming forward as victims of violence.
 Due to increased awareness, it is becoming evident that men are just as likely to be victims as women.

 Orders of Protection

-Victims of domestic violence can ask a court for an order of protection against the person accused of the domestic violence.
+Domestic violence victims can ask a court for an order of protection against the person accused of domestic violence.
 Domestic battery can qualify as domestic violence.
 Once issued against a particular person, that person has to follow the requirements of the order of protection, or risk arrest.
-Violating an order of protection is a class A misdemeanor, punishable by up to a year in prison and a fine of up to $2,500.
-720 ILCS 5/12-3.4 .
+Violating an order of protection is a class A misdemeanor, which is punishable by up to a year in prison and a fine of up to $2,500.
+However, there are defenses to violating an Order of Protection.
+Orders of protection are processed under 720 ILCS 5/12-3.4 .

-Recent amendments to the Domestic Violence Statutes now allow for the automatic issuance of an Order of Protection based upon the mere fact that someone as been arrested for a Domestic Battery.
-The issuance of the Order or Protection will take place even before any evidence is heard by the judge and before you can even defend yourself!
+Recent amendments to the Domestic Violence Statutes now allow for the automatic issuance of an Order of Protection based upon the mere fact that someone has been arrested for a Domestic Battery.
+The issuance of the Order or Protection will occur even before the judge hears any evidence, and before you can defend yourself.
 The Illinois Statute allows for the immediate issuance during the pendency of the criminal case.

-However, if you are a second time offender or there is some “aggravation” (meaning more serious facts) regarding your actions, the charges will be considered a felony instead of a misdemeanor.
+However, if you are a second time offender or there is some “aggravation” (meaning more serious facts) regarding your actions, you will be charged with Aggravated Domestic Battery is considered a felony instead of a misdemeanor.
 This felony could be a class 4 felony and up to a class 2 felony.

 If a defendant is convicted of a second or subsequent domestic battery charge, he or she has to serve a mandatory 72 hours in jail, in addition to other sentences that the court may order.
 720 ILCS 5/12-3.2(b).

-If a person commits a domestic battery in the presence of a child, the person faces additional penalties, including being ordered to pay for any counseling the child may need, as determined by the court.
-The defendant may also be required to serve 300 hours of community service, or 10 days in jail or both.
-720 ILCS 5/12-3.2(c).
+Suppose someone does domestic battery to their significant other in the presence of a child.
+In that case, the person would face additional penalties, including being ordered to pay for any counseling the child may need, as determined by the court.
+The defendant may also be required to serve 300 hours of community service, or ten (10) days in jail, or both.
+(720 ILCS 5/12-3.2(c)).